nathawkins/nathawkins.github.io/_pages/terms.md

 {% include base_path %}
 {% include toc %}

+**Note**: When I forked the initial repository to create my website, this was the Privacy Policy attached with it.
+I have left it as is for now, though it may change in the future.

 ## Privacy Policy

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.